Linux Distribution Recommendations¶

 - Latest KDE Plasma works well

-- Oberon governor installs easily
+- GPU governor installs easily

 - Good hardware detection